 "Collaboration leads to success for schools, communities, and students.
-We have seen it repeatedly: when teachers and school leaders sit down together, share their ideas and concerns, and really listen and find common ground, they can create solutions to the challenges that weigh so heavily on schools and communities.
-Public education is essential to the fabric of our democracy, and we must harness the best of what is possible by working togetherunion, district, and community-- for the common good of all students.
+We have seen it repeatedly: when teachers and school leaders sit down together, share their ideas and concerns, and really listen and find common ground, they can create solutions to the challenges that weigh so heavily A Union of Professionals on schools and communities.
+Public education is essential to the fabric of our democracy, and we must harness the best of what is possible by working together-union, district, and community-for the common good of all students.
 This guide can be a North Star for doing all of that and doing it better."